 Difficulty Level: Easy to Moderate

 The popular Cascade Pass trail dates back to before North Cascades National Park was established as one of the three national parks in Washington and was used by indigenous populations and fur traders.
-While the path today is much more modern, the breathtaking views that it boasts remain the same.
+While the path today is much more modern, its stunning views remain the same.

 See some of the park’s monumental attractions, like the massive Johannesburg Mountain, Cascade Peak, and the snow-capped Eldorado Peak on one of the best North Cascades hikes.
 Upon reaching Cascade Pass, you are instantly rewarded with a beautiful panorama of the park.

-The deep Stehekin River, Magic Mountain, and Pelton Peak are visible from here, among many other popular North Cascades National Park day hikes.
+The deep Stehekin River, Magic Mountain, and Pelton Peak are visible from here, among many other popular North Cascades National Park day hikes (there are endless hikes here, which is why I’m always coming back to the area!).

-For those backpacking North Cascades, camping is available at Sahale Glacier Camp and Johannesburg Camp.
-You’ll want to bring your Seattle rain gear just in case it rains.
+Camping is available at Sahale Glacier Camp and Johannesburg Camp for those backpacking North Cascades.
+You’ll want to bring your Seattle rain gear just in case it rains when hiking North Cascades National Park.

 2. Diablo Lake Hike